hellolintels/lintel-sublet-detective/README.md

 This project uses a dual-branch strategy:
 - `test-env`: For development and testing of new features (Updated: May 1, 2025 - Test Update)
-- `main`: Production branch, only updated after approval
+- `main`: Production branch, only updated after approval...

 ### Deployment Hooks